 In July 2012, Myers moved across the country and began working in the AP’s Cincinnati bureau.
 There, she delved further into legal affairs, leading coverage of the gay marriage fight in Ohio and how that played into the broader national battle.

-After two years in Ohio, Myers moved to Washington, D.C., and began working as a breaking news supervisor in AP’s Mid-Atlantic bureau, where she was responsible for writing, editing and filing news to four state wires.
-She also began developing a law enforcement beat covering 80 police agencies, which included extensive coverage of the Freddie Gray case.
+Myers moved to Washington, D.C. in 2014 and began working as a breaking news supervisor in AP’s Mid-Atlantic bureau, where she was responsible for writing, editing and filing news to four state wires.
+She also began developing a law enforcement beat covering 80 police agencies, which included extensive coverage of the officer-involved death of Freddie Gray in Baltimore and the subsequent protests.

 Her work led Myers to discover the case of a former longtime Ohio police captain convicted of killing his ex-wife in 1997 largely based on a bite mark found on the woman’s body.